GreedyGame/greedygame-docs/docs/android.md

 ```

 !!! tip
-    `ACCESS_COARSE_LOCATION` permission will help improving the revenue because of better ad targetting.
+    `ACCESS_COARSE_LOCATION` permission will help improving the revenue because of better ad targeting.

 ### **Creating Game ID**
 Game ID is an unique identifier for your game.